claus-e-andersen/clanElectrons/README.md

 (both "exact" and by parameters).
 Aimed for research applications within radiotherapy dosimetry and comparisons with ICRU-37 and ICRU-90 publications.

+# How to run it?
+First, you will need R which can be downloaded from cran (https://cran.r-project.org/).
+Then you can download and run this R package (called clanElectrons) using the install_github("claus-e-andersen/clanElectrons") command from the devtools package.
+More details are given below.

 ## Main references
 - ICRU-90: Key data for ionizing-radiation dosimetry: Measurement standards and applications (2014/2016).
 - R.M.
 Sternheimer (Brookhaven), M.J.
 Berger (NBS) and S.M.
 Seltzer (NBS): Density effect for the ionization loss of charged particles in various substances.
 Atomic Data and Nuclear Data Tables 30,26 l-27 1 (1984).